Aditya-Jha2002/Diabetes-Prediction/README.md

 Feature Engineering is not useful for Neural Networks as they are able to do that part by themself, and the missing value imputation was done to apply idea of Entity Embeddings on the categorical features

-## Result
-We get an AUC ROC score of 0.855307

 # Cassava Leaf Disease Prediction

 ## Table of Content